Nicolás Leoz: Timeline of football career

-Corruption allegations
+Corruption cases

 In November 2010, Andrew Jennings, the presenter of FIFA's Dirty Secrets, an edition of BBC's flagship current affairs programme Panorama alleged that Leoz had taken bribes in the 1990s regarding the awarding of contracts for the sale of television rights to the football World Cup.
 Panorama claimed to have obtained a confidential document from a company called ISL which showed that Leoz was paid $730,000 by the company.
 ISL won the contract to distribute the television rights.
 Leoz has not responded to the allegations.

 In May 2011, Lord Triesman named Leoz while giving evidence at a Parliamentary inquiry into football governance in London.
 Nicolas Leoz has been accused of requesting an honorary knighthood in reward for supporting a World Cup bid for England.
 It was later revealed in email exchanges involving his aide that Leoz would consider visiting England if the FA Cup, the oldest association football competition in the world, were to be named after him.

-On April 23, 2013, Leoz announced his resignation of CONMEBOL presidency to take place on April 30, 2013.
+On 23 April 2013, Leoz announced his resignation of CONMEBOL presidency to take place on 30 April 2013.

-On June 3, 2015, Leoz was named on an INTERPOL Red Notice.
+On 3 June 2015, Leoz was named on an INTERPOL Red Notice.

 In 2018, his extradition was approved by a Paraguayan court.
 Leoz appealed the decision.
 At the time of his death the case was pending before the Supreme Court of Paraguay.